ROCm/AMDMIGraphX/README.md

 * [ONNX 1.7.0](https://github.com/onnx/onnx) and [Pytest](https://github.com/pytest-dev/pytest) for running the ONN backend tests

-Note: we have to use ONNX version 1.7.0 since changes in ONNX 1.8.0 is incompatible with our implementation.
+Note: we have to use ONNX version 1.7.0 since changes in ONNX 1.8.0 is incompatible with our current implementation.
 ONNX 1.7.0 can be installed as ```pip3 install onnx==1.7.0```.
 Updates to support ONNX version 1.8.0 will come soon.